What share do I get of my husband's property as a widow with a stepson?

 Answer:

-You are entitled to claim 1/3 of your husband’s estate because your husband has a son from his previous marriage.
-If there were no kids then you would have got 1/2 of your husband’s estate.
-Even if you had given up your right or claim on your husband’s property, you would have still had the right to claim a share as mentioned above.
+As a widow, you are entitled to one-third of your husband’s estate because he has a son from a previous marriage.
+If there were no children, you would have received half of the estate.
+Even if you renounce your rights under the will, you still have the right to claim this share.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.